 An equitable interest is usually defeated by a legal interest (such as one registered on the PPSR), as it has not been registered, or is incapable of being registered, but there are exceptions to this.
 An equitable interest arises where formal legal requirements have not been complied with for whatever reason, and looks primarily to the intention and not the form of a legal transaction.
 An equitable interest usually has to be in writing, but does not require creation by deed.

-An equitable interest attaches to land and is good against the whole word except a bona fide purchaser for value without notice (BFPFVWN).
+An equitable interest attaches to land and is good against the whole word except a bona fide purchaser for value without notice (BFPFVWN), or an interest that is otherwise formally registered in a superior way.
 An equitable interest in land may arise where expressly created or where inferred or imposed by a court.
 Numerous identical equitable interests may arise over the same piece of land.
 Where valuable consideration has been paid for property, and even where it hasn’t but all has been done that is necessary to complete the transfer by the transferor, an equitable interest may arise in order to preserve fairness.